joel-villa/Parallel_Processing_Project/README.md

 # Parallel_Processing_Project
 Communication Performance, CPU v GPU

+## Notes on the Locality Aware Directory

+- Important file: locality_aware/include/locality_aware.h

+- The "v" in PMPI_Alltoallv and MPIX_Alltoallv stands for vectorized

 ## Micro Benchmarks
 To clone the microbenchmarks along with this repo, run this command after cloning:
 ```